ankushrayabhari/kushdb/README.md

 Compilation-based execution engine for a database

 ## Execute TPC-H, JCC-H
-0. Instructions will be for scale factor 1 but same holds for other scale factors.
+0. Instructions will be for SF 1 but same holds for other scale factors.
 1. Run dbgen to generate .tbl files.
     - For TPC-H, use [https://github.com/electrum/tpch-dbgen](https://github.com/electrum/tpch-dbgen).
     - For JCC-H, use [https://github.com/ldbc/dbgen.JCC-H](https://github.com/ldbc/dbgen.JCC-H).